 - The practice had appropriate systems to safeguard children and vulnerable adults from abuse.
 All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
 Reports and learning from safeguarding incidents were available to staff.
-Most staff who acted as chaperones were trained for their role and had received a DBS check, however the checks for some staff had expired.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.)
-The practice stopped these staff from carrying out chaperoning duties and immediately applied for renewals. - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - There was an effective system to manage infection prevention and control. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order. - Arrangements for managing waste and clinical specimens kept people safe.
+Staff who acted as chaperones were trained for their role and had received a DBS check.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - There was an effective system to manage infection prevention and control. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order. - Arrangements for managing waste and clinical specimens kept people safe.